Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +7000

-- Oddsmakers rate Florida higher (31st in college basketball) than the computer rankings do (35th).
+- Bookmakers rate Florida higher (31st in the country) than the computer rankings do (35th).

-- The Gators were +7000 to win the national championship at the beginning of the season, and are now the same.
+- The Gators were +7000 to win the national championship at the start of the season, and are now the same.

 - Florida's chances of winning the national championship, based on its odds, are 1.4%.